Publican wins stay on injunction to vacate Dublin pub

 If the court was to do otherwise, and allow proceedings with little or no hope of success to thwart or delay Havbell’s right to enforce the security for the loan, it would amount to an abuse of process, he said.

-He therefore found the receivers were entitled to an injunction on condition the rent be paid.
+He therefore found the receivers were entitled to an injunction.
+However, the judge put a stay on the injunction on condition the rent be paid.
 He also noted Markey Pubs most recent accounts, in December 2017, showed a deficit and that it had made a loss in the most recent financial year.